nspyre-org/nspyre/docs/source/contributing.rst

 Commits & Testing
 ^^^^^^^^^^^^^^^^^

-The ``documentation-deploy`` branch is used specifically for making documentation commits and staging the documentation before adding to ``master``.
+The ``documentation-deploy`` branch is used specifically for making documentation commits and staging the documentation before adding to ``main``.
 If you are only making documentation edits (anything in ``docs/``) or writing docstrings for the api, then make those changes here.
 Otherwise, add the documentation commits and its associated source code to an appropriate branch for the issues being fixed.

-Whenever a commit is make to this branch, it will trigger a rebuild of the documentation viewable at the unlisted site ``https://nspyre.readthedocs.io/en/documentation-deploy`` for you to confirm formatting.
+Whenever a commit is made to this branch, it will trigger a rebuild of the documentation viewable at the unlisted site ``https://nspyre.readthedocs.io/en/documentation-deploy`` for you to confirm formatting.
 It takes about 60 seconds to build once triggered, so be patient.
 If you make too many commits too quickly, the rebuild may error out (and lots of small commits are bad anyways).
 You can use the revision number (i.e. ``Revision 760a94f0.``) at the bottom of the webpage to confirm the rebuild has completed.

 .. _references:
 .. _references with whitespace: